Healing Yoga For Low Back Pain

 - Techniques for developing breath awareness and learning abdominal- diaphragmatic breathing

-- Learn how to engage the core muscles to support the low back
+- Learn how to access and engage the core muscles to support the low back

 - An understanding of how the core and supporting muscles build a safety net for supporting the body from inside out